rc7s/reactor-web-port/README.md

-# reactor
-a vary naice music viz
+# reactor: music visuals for soundcloud

 ### to install
 1. make sure you have Node.js installed and linked to your path